sbonds/linuxupskillchallenge/00-Linode.md

-# Day 0 - Creating Your Own Server - with a $5 Linode plan
+# Day 0 - Creating Your Own Server - with a $5 Linode plan (FAILED)

 * [Previous "Day 0" threads](https://www.reddit.com/r/linuxupskillchallenge/search/?q=Day%200&restrict_sr=1)

+## Linode fails to work

+Linode does not appear to accept many new subscribers.
+You may want to avoid this service.

 ## INTRO